 A history of the Ray-Ban brand called the Wayfarer “one of the most instantly recognizable fashion accessories ever” in the 1960s.

-Through it all, Wayfarers thrived on an uncanny ability to meld form and function.
+Through it all, Wayfarers thrived with an uncanny ability to meld form and function.
 A galaxy of frame-and-lens combinations hit the market, but none of them said “cool” or “with it” like Wayfarers.

 Wayfarer sunglasses define the look of the 1980s

 Changing tastes made the 1970s something of a lost decade for Wayfarers.
-When John Belushi and Dan Ackroyd sported Wayfarers in their comic masterpiece “The Blues Brothers” in 1980, U.S. sales had shriveled to under 20,000 pairs a year.
+When John Belushi and Dan Aykroyd sported Wayfarers in their comic masterpiece “The Blues Brothers” in 1980, U.S. sales had shriveled to fewer than 20,000 pairs a year.

 But things were about to bounce the other way.

-In 1982, Bausch & Lomb inked a $50,000 contract with a California company called Unique Product Placement to put the frames on famous people’s faces on TV and in the movies.
+In 1982, Bausch + Lomb inked a $50,000 contract with a California company called Unique Product Placement to put the frames on famous faces on TV and in movies.

 Sales exploded to 1.5 million in the span of five years, Fortune reported.

-As the decade closed, Bausch & Lomb sold the Ray-Ban brand for $640 million to Luxottica, the Italian eyewear giant.
+As the decade closed, Bausch + Lomb sold the Ray-Ban brand for $640 million to Italian eyewear giant Luxottica.
 It was up to them to keep the brand thriving.

 Wayfarers old and new come to market